 a.
 Purpose.
 The six information domains provide the substantive basis for the components of the safety decision and risk assessment processes: (1) the presence or absence of negative family conditions that have or have not crossed the impending danger threshold; and (2) the determination of the likelihood of future maltreatment.
 The sufficiency of this information and interaction of these components are the critical elements in the determination of a child being safe or unsafe.
 Information collected should be descriptive of a child's specific abilities given his/her age, whether they are in a normal range, and whether the parent(s)' interactions and expectations are appropriate given the child's age (see Appendix A of this operating procedure, Child Development Stages Matrix).
-Information collected should also be descriptive of family dynamics when there is intimate partner violence (see Appendix B of this operating procedure, Mapping the Safe and Together Model Critical Components to the Information Domains).
+Information collected should also be descriptive of family dynamics when there is intimate partner violence.

 b.
-Analysis of the information domains is the first step in all versions of the family functioning assessment (FFA-Investigation, FFA-Ongoing and Progress Evaluation).
+Analysis of the information domains is the first step in all versions of the family functioning assessment (FFA-I, FFA-O, and Progress Evaluation).
 Information gathered and assessed in the domains is essential in order to understand what is occurring in the family day in and day out and to effectively assess child safety and family risk.
 The information domains are a core component of family assessment functionality in FSFN.
 The domains support a continuous process over time to assess and take into account changing dynamics of the family over the life of their involvement in the child welfare system.

 c.
-The completion or updating of the family functioning assessment at any point during a child welfare case requires child welfare professionals to obtain sufficient, current information about six information domains: the extent of the maltreatment, circumstances surrounding the maltreatment, child functioning, adult functioning, approach to parenting and methods of discipline and managing their child's behavior.
+The completion or updating of the FFA at any point during a child welfare case requires child welfare professionals to obtain sufficient, current information about six information domains: the extent of the maltreatment, circumstances surrounding the maltreatment, child functioning, adult functioning, approach to parenting and methods of discipline and managing their child's behavior.